KastnerRG/Read_the_docs/docs/project1.rst

 .. math::
   \text{Throughput (MHz)} = 1000/(\text{Clock Period(ns)} * \# \text{Clock Cycles})

 You should always present your results using units (Hz, KHz, MHz, etc.) that make “sense”.
-For example, you should not do 10000 Hz rather 10 KHz.
-Or not 0.02 MHz rather 20 KHz
+For example, you should not do 10000 Hz instead 10 KHz.
+Or not 0.02 MHz but rather 20 KHz

 Example Figures
 ~~~~~~~~~~~~~~~

-Figure 1 shows an example graph of resource usage for 8 designs.
+Figure 1 shows an example graph of resource usage for eight designs.
 Figure 2 shows the performance of these 8 designs in terms of throughput.

 .. image:: FIRArea.svg
     :width: 640px
     :height: 395px

 *Figure 1.
 Area results of different FIR designs.
-Note that these are only for reference and do not necessarily correspond exactly to results that you can/should obtain.*
+Note that these are only for reference and do not correspond exactly to the results you can/should obtain.*

 .. image:: FIRThroughput.svg
     :width: 640px
     :height: 395px

 *Figure 2.
 Example throughput results for different FIR designs.
-Note that these are only for reference and do not necessarily correspond exactly to results that you can/should obtain.*
+Note that these are only for reference and do not correspond exactly to the results you can/should obtain.*

 9) Submission Procedure
 -----------------------

-You should submit a report as described in the report instructions for this project.
+You should submit a report as described in the report instructions.

 You must also submit your code (\*.cpp, \*.h files, and \*.tcl, but nothing else).
-Your code should have everything in it so that we can synthesize it directly.
-This means that you should use pragmas in your code, and not use the GUI to insert optimization directives.
+Your code should have everything in it so we can synthesize it directly.
+This means that you should use pragmas in your code and not use the GUI to insert optimization directives.
 We must be able to only import your fir.cpp/h file and directly synthesize it.
-You can assume that we have correctly set up the design environment (fir_test.cpp, etc.). **DO NOT SUBMIT THE ENTIRE HLS FOLDER.**
+You can assume we have correctly set up the design environment (fir_test.cpp, etc.). **DO NOT SUBMIT THE ENTIRE HLS FOLDER.**

 You must follow the file structure below.
-We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.
+We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to ensure they correspond to the instructions.

-Your repo must contain a folder named "fir" at the top-level.
+Your repo must contain a folder named "fir" at the top level.
 This folder must be organized as follows:

 * **Report.pdf**